-We have initiated our Phase 3 virus-associated-HC registrational trial.
-This Phase 3, multicenter, randomized, double-blind, placebo-controlled trial is designed to assess the safety and efficacy of posoleucel therapy compared to placebo for the treatment of patients with virus-associated HC following allogeneic HCT.
-The primary endpoint is the time to resolution of macroscopic hematuria.
-As these HCT patients often experience multiple viral infections, secondary endpoints include the reduction in viral load for AdV, CMV, EBV, HHV-6 and JCV.
+We initiated a multicenter, randomized, double-blind, placebo-controlled Phase 3 trial to assess the safety and efficacy of posoleucel therapy compared to placebo for the treatment of patients with virus-associated HC following allogeneic HCT.
+The primary endpoint was the time to resolution of macroscopic hematuria.
+As these HCT patients often experience multiple viral infections, secondary endpoints included the reduction in viral load for AdV, CMV, EBV, HHV-6 and JCV.